 These are learning environments in which ROTC cadets learn the fundamentals of being a soldier and an officer in the United States Army.

-- For Sophomores-Seniors Class from 1300-1430 (1600-1800 for Freshman)
+- For Sophomores-Seniors Classes are from 1300-1430 at Stonehill College (University

 - Classes are graded off various homework, midterm, and final

 This is our field training for cadets on the topics that are covered in class.

 - Held every other Wednesday from 0500 – 0700 on Campus in various locations,

 depending on the training for that day.
 LABS will always be supervised by qualified